Permethrin

 Scientists are researching the exact molecular mechanisms of permethrin toxicity in cats to develop more specific treatment strategies:

-1. Genetic Factors: The identification of the exact genetic variants responsible for the reduced glucuronidation capacity in cats could lead to more targeted therapies.
+1. Genetic factors: Identifying the exact genetic variants responsible for reduced glucuronidation capacity in cats could lead to more targeted therapies.

 Preventive Measures